 will be treated as ‘good leavers’ while those dismissed for any other reason or specifically for poor performance or leaving to join a competitor are treated as ‘bad leavers’.

 These are not technical terms but are commonly used in share schemes dealing with the treatment of those who leave.
+The definitions of good and bad leavers can often be defined by the company.

 For more information on issues which can be relevant when drafting leaver provisions in share incentive arrangements, see Practice Note: Drafting leaver provisions in share plans.